zviratkos/home-assistant-bitaxe/README.md

 3. Enter the IP address of your Bitaxe miner.
 4. Choose a name for your Bitaxe miner (this can be any name you prefer).
 5. Complete the setup.

+## Version
+This is the first stable version (v1.0.1) compatible with HACS!

 ## Screenshots